apache/incubator-xtable/website/docs/how-to.md

 [GitHub page](https://github.com/apache/incubator-xtable#building-the-project-and-running-tests) for more information.
 :::

-In this tutorial we will look at how to use Apache XTable™ to add interoperability between table formats.
+In this tutorial we will look at how to use Apache XTable™ (Incubating) to add interoperability between table formats.
 For example, you can expose a table ingested with Hudi as an Iceberg and/or Delta Lake table without copying or moving the underlying data files used for that table while maintaining a similar commit history to enable proper point in time queries.